cs-fullstack-master/mern-crud4-practice/README.md

 # mern-crud4-practice

-Create a movie database fullstack application with the following:
+Create a new fullstack application with the following:

 ## Model:
 - phoneName